Read This First

 Prompt 4: What are some non-academic ways to be recognized as a significant contributor to philosophical thought?

-The section turns on Public Intellectual Work, Books for General Readership, and Online Platforms and Social Media.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Public Intellectual Work, Books for General Readership, and Online Platforms and Social Media in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Public Intellectual Work distinct from Books for General Readership.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Public Intellectual Work distinct from Books for General Readership.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Write books or articles aimed at a wider audience, exploring philosophical themes in a clear and engaging way.
 Platforms like blogs, online publications, or self-publishing can also reach a considerable audience.